 About the Millennium Fellow

-Jesse Peng is a second-year student studying at the University of Sydney and majoring in management and finance.
-Jesse believes in social responsibility and volunteers with multiple non-profit organizations, taking real action to personally impact the community.
+Jesse Peng is a second year student studying in the University of Sydney and majoring in management and finance.
+Jesse believes in social responsibility and volunteers with multiple non-profit organisations, taking real action to personally impact the community.
 As an international student in Australia, Jesse is eager to take advantage of this opportunity for self-improvement and to make the 2020 sustainable development goals reality.